re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 4. Brefly mention the Tracker outline breaking down each component.
 Start formulating a plan for building the Tracker

-* Use plastic enclosre to see impact on signal stength
+* Use plastic enclosure to see impact on signal stength